hikayke/css-exercises/flex/04-flex-information/README.md

 Yes

 - The items are only 200px wide and the text wraps.
-Not 200px wide, but the text wraps.
+Yes (128px but it's similar), but the text wraps.

 - The item text is centered.
 Yes